pingcap/docs-cn/dashboard/dashboard-overview.md

 > **Note:**
 >
 > This feature is available only in the cluster with slow query logs enabled.
-By default, slow query logs are enabled in the cluster deployed using TiUP or TiDB Ansible.
+By default, slow query logs are enabled in the cluster deployed using TiUP.

 ## Instances